filkovaivana1/CIP_FinalPractice_2025/Assignment_text.md

+Assignment 1: Java Stream API for processing list of integers
+Objective: Practice with basic Sream API

+Task Description: Using Java Streams write a Java program that calculates the square of each number in given list.

+To-Do:

-1\.
-Write a Java program that performs the following steps:  1.
-Create a list of integers 2.
-Process the list using streams:  - Convert the list into a stream  - Using stream compute the square of each number in the list  - Collect all squared values into a new list 3.
-Output the
+Create a list of integers
+Convert the list into a stream
+Using stream compute the square of each number in the list Collect all squared values into a new list
-results:  - Print the list containing the squared values.
+Print the result list containing the squared values

 2\.
 Filtering a List of Names Using Java Streams  1.
 Create a list of names 2.
 Using Stream API process the list:  - Convert the list into